Calormen

-Narnia and Calormen are separated by the country of Archenland to its north and between is a large desert simply known as the Great Desert, which could be a country in its own right.
-In The Horse and His Boy, Calormen is described as being many times the size of its northern neighbors, and it is implied that its army is always either conquering more land or keeping down rebellions, in wars with which neither Narnia nor Archenland are involved.
-The border of the Calormene Empire extends west from the Western Mountains at the border of the landlocked nation of the Western Wild to the east to the Great Eastern Ocean.
-To its south is unclear but many have speculated that its a subcontinent called the Southern Waste.
+Narnia and Calormen are separated by the country of Archenland and a large desert.
+In The Horse and His Boy, Calormen is described as being many times the size of its northern neighbours, and it is implied that its army is always either conquering more land or keeping down rebellions, in wars with which neither Narnia nor Archenland are involved.
+The border of the Calormene Empire extends from the Western Mountains to the Great Eastern Ocean.
 The Calormene capital is Tashbaan, a large walled city located on an island hill at the mouth of a river and close to the northern desert.